Desulfonation reaction

-The reaction applied to aryl and naphthylsulfonic acids.
 It is the reverse of sulfonation.
 The temperature of desulfonation correlates with the ease of the sulfonation.

 Applications in synthesis

 This reactivity is exploited in the regiospecific preparation of many di- and tri-substituted aromatic compounds.
+The approach exploits the meta-directing effect of the sulfonic acid group.
 2-Chlorotoluene for example can be prepared by chlorination of p-toluenesulfonic acid, followed by hydrolysis.
 The method is also useful for the preparation of 2,6-dinitroaniline and 2-bromophenol via phenol-2,4-disulfonic acid.